rkapl123/DBAddin/docs/README.md

 To change the settings, there use the drop-down "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
 If you have multiple same named entries in your settings files, the last one is taken as the active setting.

-### About Box, Settings, Log and fix legacy functions
+### Environment, About Box, Settings, Log and fix legacy functions

+The environment drop-down selector on top of the DBAddin settings Group allows to choose the environments defined with the `ConfigName`**N** settings (and the associated data).
+If this drop-down is disabled, you can enable it by setting `DontChangeEnvironment``to `false`.

+#### About Box and updates
 The About Box can be reached by clicking the small dialogBox Launcher in the right bottom corner of the DB Addin settings group of the DBAddin Ribbon:

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AboutBox.PNG)